 If you can’t read music or don’t know how to sing, that’s just fine.
 We all sing together, so nobody’s looking at you.
 You can join in without fear of standing out, regardless of how good or bad you are.
 Because we sing out, everyone can fit in, regardless of whether or not you can carry a tune—nobody hears you individually.

-We try to include a mix of songs in our worship, including both traditional hymns and contemporary hymns.
-Along with our piano, we often have either guitar or djembe (a hand drum).
+We include a mix of songs in our worship, including both traditional hymns and contemporary hymns.

 After some of the singing, we share our joys and concerns—the things that are on our minds, either good or bad.
 As a community who supports each other, we help others to lift up these things in prayer.
 After each congregant says a short prayer request, the pastor says, “Lord in your mercy:”, and together we all finish, “Hear our prayer.”